doc4d/docs/docs/ViewPro/formEvents.md

 ---
 id: usingFormEvents
-title: Using Form Events in 4D View Pro
+title: 4D View Pro Form Events
 ---

 The following form events are available in the Property List for 4D View Pro areas.